Hype, Sustainability, and the Price of the Bigger-is-Better Paradigm in AI: Consequence 1: An unsustainable trajectory

 Comparing different model architectures also shows that ``general-purpose'' (multi-task or zero-shot) models have higher energy costs than specialized models that were trained or fine-tuned for a specific task \citep[][and \autoref{fig:inference-energy}]{luccioni2024power}.
 This means that the current trend of using generative AI approaches for tasks such as Web search, which were previously carried out using ``legacy'' (information retrieval and embedding-based) systems, stands to increase the environmental costs of our day-to-day computer use significantly.
+The impact of a models' inference may seem a trifle compared to say a plane ride, however here again the challenge comes from the huge number of times they can be used.
+Data centers are already putting noticeable pressure on electricity networks of modern countries such as the US \cite{bloomberg2024ai}, leading tech companies to fund nuclear power plants for their exclusive usage \cite{npr2024threemile}.
 Taking a step back, according to recent figures, global data centre electricity consumption represents 1-1.3\% of global electricity demand and contributes 1\% of energy-related greenhouse gas emissions~\cite{hintemann2022cloud,ict2020}.
 It is hard to estimate what portion of this number is attributable to AI.
-However, a recent report from the International Energy Agency estimates that electricity consumption from data centres and AI is set to double in the next 2 years, with data centres’ total electricity consumption surpassing that of Japan (1 000 TWh) in 2026.~\cite{iea2024}.
+However, a recent report from the International Energy Agency estimates that electricity consumption from data centres and AI is set to double in 2 years, surpassing that of Japan (1 000 TWh) in 2026.~\cite{iea2024}.